“A Haunted House” by Virginia Woolf (full text)

 “A Haunted House” by Virginia Woolf was published in her first collection of short fiction, Monday or Tuesday (1921).
-It later appeared as the lead story another collection of the authors stories, A Haunted House and Other Short Stories (1944), after Woolf’s death.
+It later appeared as the lead story of another collection of stories, A Haunted House and Other Short Stories (1944), after Woolf’s death.
 Here we present the text in full.

 First, here are a pair of analyses of this classic short story.

 Interesting Literature: “‘A Haunted House’ by Virginia Woolf both is and is not a ghost story.
 In less than two pages of prose, Woolf explores, summons, and subverts the conventions of the ghost story, offering a modernist take on the genre … In summary, the narrator describes the house where she and her partner live.
 Whenever you wake in the house, you hear noises: a door shutting, and the sound of a ‘ghostly couple’ wandering from room to room in the house.”